 The treatment of hepatitis C is a developing area of medicine.
 New treatments continue to be developed.
 The specialist who knows your case can give more accurate information about the outlook for your particular situation.

-NI Hepatitis Specialist Nurses - Isobel Stewart & Karen Patterson
+NI Hepatitis Specialist Nurses - Orla McCormick & Karen Patterson